kurtisdmiller/personal-site/content/course/public-speaking/syllabus.md

 Participation Policy
 --------------------

-Particpation will be considered as part of the course grade.
-Students who are not present and actively engaged in the course will not be awarded participation points, regardless of the cause for their inibility to be present and actively engaged.
+Participation will be considered as part of the course grade.
+Students who are not present and actively engaged in the course will not be awarded participation points, regardless of the cause for their inability to be present and actively engaged.
 Students are expected to be present and on time for all classroom activities and are held responsible for all learning activity missed.